56789a1987/cWS/README.md

 ## Important Notes

-* **Consider using latest version of uWebSockets if you don't need ws compatibility.**
+* **Consider using latest version of [uWebSockets](https://github.com/uNetworking/uWebSockets.js) if you don't need ws compatibility.**

 * This repository is a fork of [ClusterWS/cWS](https://github.com/ClusterWS/cWS)

 * This repository is a fork of [uWebSockets v0.14](https://github.com/uNetworking/uWebSockets/tree/v0.14) therefore has two licence [MIT](https://github.com/ClusterWS/uWS/blob/master/LICENSE) and [ZLIB](https://github.com/ClusterWS/uWS/blob/master/src/LICENSE)

-* Consider using latest [uWebSockets](https://github.com/uNetworking/uWebSockets.js) version instead
+* Due to [a libuv update](https://github.com/libuv/libuv/pull/3952), when using Node v18.18+ or Node v20.3+ on Linux, some tests fail.
+Setting the environment variable `UV_USE_IO_URING=0` fixes the tests.
+If the application is having problems on Linux, try setting this environment variable.

 ## Supported Node Versions (SSL)